 In July 2012 the Home Secretary issued the 'Strategic Policing Requirement' (SPR), which sets out national threats that the police must address and the national policing capabilities required to counter those threats.
+A revised SPR was published in March 2015 and for the first time, makes Child Sexual Abuse an additional national threat.

 Threats are assessed and selected from the 'National Security Risk Assessment' and other assessments of threat and risk.
+The identified national threats in the revised SPR are:

-Terrorism; civil emergencies; organised crime; public order and public safety threats that cannot be managed by a single force alone; and large scale cyber incident are all currently identified as national threats.
+Terrorism; child sexual abuse; civil emergencies; serious and organised crime; public order and public safety threats that cannot be managed by a single force alone; and a national cyber security incident.

-These national threats require a coordinated and aggregated response in which resources are brought together from a number of police forces working collaboratively, and with other partners, national agencies, or through national arrangements to ensure that threats are tackled effectively
+These national threats require a coordinated and aggregated response in which resources are brought together from a number of police forces working collaboratively, and with other partners, national agencies, or through national arrangements to ensure that threats are tackled effectively.

-West Mercia has developed its capacity and capability to combat SPR threats in alliance with Warwickshire Police, and continues to work in regional and national collaboration.
+West Mercia has developed its capacity and capability to combat SPR threats as part of the alliance with Warwickshire Police, and continues to work in regional and national collaboration.
 It contributes towards the national priorities set out with the SPR by:

-- Supporting the national and regional Counter Terrorism Strategy (CONTEST) with each of the four strands being actively managed (Prevent, Pursue, Protect, and Prepare). - Maintaining the Force Operations Support Team (FOST) structure which enhances the capability to respond to incidents requiring firearms. - Enhanced firearms training. - Having sufficient capability to respond to a spontaneous or planned event that requires a mobilised response e.g. public order incidents. - Having sufficient capability to respond to civil emergencies for events causing mass fatalities and/or mass fatalities requiring a national response, including from chemical, biological, radiological, and nuclear (CBRN) incidents. - Delivering outcomes set out in the Government's Organised Crime Strategy, working alongside national partner agencies such as the National Crime Agency, to ensure that all individuals and groups involved in organised criminality are monitored and an appropriate level of response is put in place to, manage, disrupt or dismantle their organisations.
+- Supporting the national and regional Counter Terrorism Strategy (CONTEST) with each of the four strands being actively managed (Prevent, Pursue, Protect, and Prepare). - Maintaining a Force Operations structure which enhances the capability to respond to incidents requiring firearms and providing enhanced firearms training. - Having sufficient capability to respond to a spontaneous or planned event that requires a mobilised response e.g. public order incidents. - Having sufficient capability to respond to civil emergencies for events causing mass fatalities and/or mass fatalities requiring a national response, including from chemical, biological, radiological, and nuclear (CBRN) incidents. - Enhancing officer and staff resources to deal with the increasing focus and demands around child sexual exploitation. - Delivering outcomes set out in the Government's Serious and Organised Crime Strategy, working alongside national partner agencies such as the National Crime Agency, to ensure that all individuals and groups involved in organised criminality are monitored and an appropriate level of response is put in place to, manage, disrupt or dismantle their organisations.